GitTorre/CloudBedlamLinux/README.md

 ## Feedback

 Any and all feedback very welcome.
-Let us know if you use this and it helps uncover resiliency/fault tolerance issues in your service implemenation.
+Let us know if you use this and it helps uncover resiliency/fault tolerance issues in your service implementation.
 You can send mail to ctorre@microsoft.com and/or create Issues here.
 Thank you!
 This will continue to evolve and your contributions, in whatever form (words or code) will be greatly appreciated!